recranet/craft-recranet-booking/README.md

 ## Installation

-You can install the Recruitee plugin via Composer, first add the repository to your `composer.json` file and add it as a dependency:
+You can install the Recranet Booking plugin via Composer, first add the repository to your `composer.json` file and add it as a dependency:

 ```json
 {